saianudeepgit/Flask-based-RBAC-BE-app-Codeathon-Task-/README.md

   2nd Object  - Employee

 Created Relationship of these Objects
-Then store and manage these object model on SQLite instance
+Then store and manage these object model on Local MongoDB instance

 # Secure this REST API using JWT authentication